mines-csci400/f20a-syllabus/README.md

 ## Attendance

-Class attendance is not required, but is highly recommended.
+Class attendance is not required, but is highly recommended (see above info about Class Notes).
-If attendence drops beyond a reasonable threshold, I may implement a less lenient policy regarding attendance.

 ## Collaboration